techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 ## Class `AudioSourceManager`

-Allows the playback of audio clips.
+Allows the playback of sounds.
 You can access an `AudioSourceManager` object via `tm.audio`.

+Starting 2.1 (API version 2), TECHMANIA uses FMOD as its audio backend.
+* When you load an audio file into memory, it is a "sound", in the form of a [`FmodSoundWrap`](#class-fmodsoundwrap) object.
+Some APIs may use the term "clip" for backwards compatibility.
+* When you play a sound, it is played in a "channel", in the form of a [`FmodChannelWrap`](#class-fmodchannelwrap) object.
+* Channels are routed into "channel group"s.
+TECHMANIA maintains four channel groups, for music, keysound, SFX, and master, respectively.
+You do not have control over channel groups other than volume.

 ### Playing audio

 ```
-UnityEngine.AudioSource PlayMusic(UnityEngine.AudioClip clip,
+FmodChannelWrap PlayMusic(FmodSoundWrap sound,
     float startTime = 0f,
     int volumePercent = 100,
     int panPercent = 0)
-UnityEngine.AudioSource PlayKeysound(UnityEngine.AudioClip clip,
+FmodChannelWrap PlayKeysound(FmodSoundWrap sound,
     bool hiddenLane,
     float startTime = 0f,
     int volumePercent = 100,
     int panPercent = 0)
-UnityEngine.AudioSource PlaySfx(UnityEngine.AudioClip clip,
+FmodChannelWrap PlaySfx(FmodSoundWrap sound,
     float startTime = 0f,
     int volumePercent = 100,
     int panPercent = 0)
 ```

-Plays the specified audio clip on the music / keysound / SFX channel, and returns the `AudioSource` playing the clip.
-You can load an audio clip from the theme with `tm.io.LoadAudioFromTheme`, or from the disk with `tm.io.LoadAudioFromFile`.
+Plays the specified sound on the music / keysound / SFX channel group, and returns the `FmodChannelWrap` playing the sound.
+You can load a sound from the theme with `tm.io.LoadAudioFromTheme`, or from the disk with `tm.io.LoadAudioFromFile`.

-The clip will start playing from `startTime` seconds. `volumePercent` is between 0 and 100. `panPercent` is between -100 (left) and 100 (right).
+The sound will start playing from `startTime` seconds. `volumePercent` is between 0 and 100. `panPercent` is between -100 (left) and 100 (right).

-For keysounds, in addition to the clip you also need to specify whether the note is in a playable lane or hidden lane.
-Keysounds in hidden lanes will be played through the music channel.
+For keysounds, in addition to the sound you also need to specify whether the note is in a playable lane or hidden lane.
+Keysounds in hidden lanes will be played through the music channel group.

-Please note that there are software and hardware limits on how many sounds per channel can play simultaneously.
-The software limits are:

-* 1 music clip
-* 32 keysounds in playable lanes
-* 64 keysounds in hidden lanes
-* 8 SFX clips

-If the limits are reached and either TECHMANIA or your theme plays another clip, it will cause one currently playing clip to stop.
+Please note that there are software and hardware limits on how many sounds can play simultaneously.
+The software limit is 64 sounds.
+If the limits are reached and either TECHMANIA or your theme plays another sound, it will cause one currently playing sound to stop.

-### Controlling all audio sources
+### Controlling all channels

 ```
 void PauseAll()